 Cash Flow Projection.
-This is required for all FY2020 construction requests.
-It should be provided to you by your Service Center consistent with their preapproved CEW, which you will have submitted on CBIS.
-You should then append this form on CBIS, or submit an electronic copy to Elizabeth Zabek in the Office of Capital Planning.
+This is required for all FY2022 construction requests.
+It should be provided to you by your Service Center consistent with their pre-approved CEW, which you will have submitted on CBIS.
+You should then append this form on CBIS, or submit an electronic copy to the Office of Capital Planning.